Oneonta, New York: Geography

+Climate

 Architecture

 The architecture of Oneonta consists of a variety of Victorian and 20th-century commercial and domestic styles, including low-rise commercial buildings.
 Oneonta currently has very few industrial complexes.
 Because of its location, Oneonta does not serve as a prime industrial city.

 There are several historic buildings that were originally homes of prominent people.
 The Fairchild Mansion was placed on the National Register of Historic Places in 1974 and was formerly the home of George Winthrop Fairchild, one of the original partners with Thomas Watson.
 Fairchild and Watson were the founders of what eventually became IBM.
-Also, George I. Wilber House is a historic home located in the City.
+Also, George I. Wilber House is a historic home located in the city.
 It was built in two phases, 1875 and about 1890.
 It is a three-story wood-frame structure on a stone foundation in the Late Victorian style.
 It features a three-story, round corner tower, cross gabled roof, and a large, very decorative wrap-around porch with a porte-cochere.
 In 1997 it became home to the Upper Catskill Community Council of the Arts (now the Community Arts Network of Oneonta).
 It was listed on the National Register of Historic Places in 2000.

 Also listed on the National Register of Historic Places are: Bresee Hall, Chapin Memorial Church, Ford Block, Fortin Site, Municipal Building, Oneonta Armory, Stonehouse Farm, Oneonta Theatre, Old Post Office, Oneonta Downtown Historic District, and Walnut Street Historic District.

 The tallest building in Oneonta is Nader Towers.
 Standing nine stories high, the building is owned by the City of Oneonta Housing Authority and is operated as a senior citizens' housing facility.